Feyerabend/cc/ch07/sec7.6/README.md

 __But the same context that enables an idea can also shape its limitations.__

-Patterns, in some cases, became overused—applied mechanically rather than thoughtfully.
+Patterns, in some cases, became overused--applied mechanically rather than thoughtfully.
 Systems grew layered and abstracted to the point of heaviness.
 What began as a way to manage complexity sometimes *introduced* new forms of it.
 The surrounding forces--enterprise needs, tooling, education, even hiring practices--amplified both the strengths and the weaknesses.